ClementTsang/bottom/CONTRIBUTING.md

 - I use both [clippy](https://github.com/rust-lang/rust-clippy) and [rustfmt](https://github.com/rust-lang/rustfmt) in development (with some settings, see [clippy.toml](./clippy.toml) and [rustfmt.toml](rustfmt.toml)).
 Note clippy must pass to for PRs to be accepted.

-  - You can check clippy using `cargo +nightly clippy`.
+  - You can check clippy using `cargo clippy`.

+  - I use [cargo-husky](https://github.com/rhysd/cargo-husky) to automatically run a clippy check on push.
+You can disable this in the `Cargo.toml` file if you find this annoying.

 - You may notice that I have fern and log as dependencies; this is mostly for easy debugging via the `debug!()` macro.
 It writes to the
   `debug.log` file that will automatically be created if you run in debug mode (so `cargo run`).